-Alberta’s Occupational Demand and Supply Outlook 2015-2025 examines the anticipated supply and demand over the next decade for hundreds of different occupations.
+Alberta’s Occupational Demand and Supply Outlook 2015-2025 compares the anticipated supply and demand over the next decade for hundreds of different occupations.
 Top growth occupations include: construction and transporation managers, computer and information systems professionals, nurses, medical technologists and technicians, sales and service supervisors, childcare and home support workers, and others.

 Nearly all of these in-demand occupations require post-secondary training.